melbourne-lab/evo_rescue_ndd_erosion/notes/paper_notes.md

 Sex is important, and within the realm of sexually reproducing populations genetic variation is important.
 Consider this for contrasting sex vs. asexual and also effects of bottlenecking.

+### Pray, L.A., et al. 1996.
+The effect of population size on effective population size: an empiritcal study in the red flour beetle *Triboleum castaneum*.
+Genet.
+Res.
+Comb.

+##### Background
+- Nunney (1993) speculated that Ne/N > 0.5 in most populatons, including small ones (some empirical stuff cited here)
+- Frankham (1995) argues that Ne.N approx 0.1 is more likely common

+##### Study
+- Studied Ne in replicates of populations initiated from size 2, 4, ..., 48, 480, 960 (9 - 25 reps/each)
+	- each populaton was initiated with one cSM ++ genotype and remaining cSM bb (geno corresponds to color)
+	- Populations run for only one generation?
+Counting each geno
+	- among offspring generations, mean and varance of +b indviduals calculated
+- Some statistics and corrections used to estimate Ne
+- Ne/N appears to shrink logarithmically with N
+	- is approx 1 for N = 2, approx 0.8 for N = 960
+	- "a decrease in Ne/N is proportional to an increase in Va"
+	- "there is a significant increase in V_k with logN"

+##### Discussion
+- Decrease along large N-gradient is consistent with Husband and Barrett (1992) as well as recalculations from Nunney (1995).

+### Lande, R., and Shannon, S. 1996.
+The role of genetic variation in adaptaton and population persistence in a changing environment.
+Evolution, 50(1): 434 - 437.

+- "In the short term, genetic variability is often less critical than other determinants of population persistence (Lande 1988), but in the long-term, it can play the decisive role in allowing a population to persist and adapt in a changing environment."
+	- "However, gnetic variability is thought not to be the rate-limiting factor in long-term evolution... instead, long-term rates of evolution and adaptive radation are constrained by ecological opportunity [refs]"
+- Model: rate if increase, r, is the sum r_max - (maladaptaton penalty) - density dependent term [(n.b. looks very similar to Lande 76/G&H)]
+	- Want: time-averaged fitness (rbar) > 1
+	- Note: the maladaptation penalty includes standing load and maladaptation load
+	- The relative sizes of maladaptation and standing load depends on the type of selection
+- In a constant environment, any amount of phenotypic variance will increase standing load and decrease growth rates
+- Under a directional change in fitness (deterministic), mean phenotype tracks optimum with a predictableevolutionary load
+	- the evolutionary load is more responsive to genotypic variation than to the rate of adaptation, so more variaton is good (closer tracking)
+- In a cyclically changing environment, more variance is good for slow, small-amplitude oscillations
+- Table gives evolutionary loads for randomly fluctuating and autocorrelated random environments
+	- In totally unpredictable envronment, additive genetic variation increases expected deviation from optimal environment
+	- In an autocorrelated environment, load decreases with additive variance as well as autocorrelation time
+- So, genetic variance is not always adaptive. t is maladaptive in cases where increasing adaptve capacity will lead it into evolutionary traps
+	- autocorrelation is helpful here for ensuring that adaptation doesn't end in traps

+Interesting but not necessarily relevant to us due to timescales and type of environmental change (although will give some intuition for more complex models).